Introduction to Global Positioning Systems

 Advantages and Disadvantages of GPS

-Given below are advantages and disadvantages of Global Positioning Systems:
+Given below are the advantages and disadvantages of Global Positioning Systems:

 - A great tool for military, civil & commercial users